buildroot/buildroot/board/raspberrypi/readme.txt

 [1] Not all of them will be present, depending on the RaspberryPi
     model you are using.

+[2] Only for the Raspberry Pi 1, 2, 3, Zero, Zero W and Zero 2 W. The Raspberry
+    Pi 4, 400, 5 and the Compute Module 4, 4s and 5 load the second stage
+    bootloader from a SPI flash EEPROM.

-[2] Only for the Raspberry Pi 3/4 Models (overlay miniuart-bt is needed
+[3] Only for the Raspberry Pi 3/4 Models (overlay miniuart-bt is needed
     to enable the RPi3 serial console otherwise occupied by the bluetooth chip).
 Alternative would be to disable the serial console in cmdline.txt and /etc/inittab.